Workplace Harassment Lawyer

 Workplace harassment based on an employee’s protected class or characteristic is illegal.

-Best Workplace Harassment Lawyer Los Angeles Has To Offer
+Workplace Harassment Lawyer in Los Angeles

 - It is an unlawful employment practice for an employer or any other person, because of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, or military and veteran status, to harass an employee, an applicant, an unpaid intern or volunteer, or a person providing services pursuant to a contract.
 Government Code § 12940(j)(1).